lharri73/wikipediaProject/README.md

 - NOTE: `--ram` Does not set a hard limit.
 The program will not create threads until memory usage is below 50% of this number.

+## Contributions

+Feel free to do your own experimentation and create pull requests as necessary!

+If you find some interesting results, or generate a significant number of entries that can be added to my table of "Adolf Hitler" paths, [send me an email](mailto:lharri73@vols.utk.edu)!

 ## License

 GPLv2